MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/monitor-a-folder-within-a-runbook.md

 ## Modify runbook settings

+Follow these steps to modify the runbook settings:

 1. Above the **Runbook Designer** Design workspace, select and hold the **Monitor Runbook** tab to select **Properties**.

 2. In the **Monitor Runbook Properties** dialog, select the **Logging** tab, and then select both **Store Activity-specific Returned Data** and **Store Common Returned Data**.